maxlavr/centos-7/keyboard/readme.md

 	![img3](./imgs/3.png)

 		# after we need to configure virtual console keymap, type:
-		# ps. my will be 'ru', your can be the same of diff
+		# ps. my will be 'ru', your can be the same or diff

 	> localectl set-keymap ru